 - Fold cardboard and insert the reflective paper triangular prism into the inside.

 - Next, lay a paper straw on the seam of the cardboard triangle and secure side pieces with a hot glue gun or tape.

 - Then cut out the eyepiece cover from your decorative paper using the template and poke a large circle in the middle.
 Then glue the flaps into place on the tube.
 You may need to trim this to size if your tube isn’t a perfect triangle.

 - Then wrap with the decorative paper and secure with hot glue.

 Make the Interchangeable DIY Kaleidoscope Disks

 Now it’s time to make the fun stuff you’ll be looking at through the DIY kaleidoscope.
-We had a bunch of petri dishes leftover from science experiment, so I decided to use these in the kaleidoscope.
+We had a bunch of Petri dishes leftover from a science experiment, so I decided to use these in the kaleidoscope.
 The clear plastic circles make them a perfect match.
-And it turns out they it easy to make an interchangeable kaleidoscope.
+And it turns out they make it easy to create an interchangeable kaleidoscope.